maxfischer2781/bootpeg/README.rst

 > Some people, when confronted with a problem, think "I know, I'll use regular expressions."
 Now they have two problems.

 `bootpeg` is a PEG parser for creating parsers – including itself.
-By default, it provides EBNF with actions akin to `PEP 617`_.
+By default, it supports EBNF with actions akin to `PEP 617`_.

 .. code-block:: bash

+    # legacy naive PEG parser
     $ python3 -m bootpeg.boot
+    # memoizing bottom-up PEG parser
-    $ python3 -m bootpeg.bootpika
+    $ python3 -m bootpeg.pika.boot

+Unlike most other Python PEG parsers which are top-down Packrat parsers, ``bootpeg`` provides a bottom-up `Pika parser`_: it handles left-recursive grammars natively, allows recovering partial parse results, and runs in linear time for usual inputs.

 Do I need a bigger boot?
 ------------------------